dvmarcilio/dvmarcilio.github.io/_pages/about.md

 ### Background

 In August 2019, I earned my master degree from [the University of Brasília (UnB)](https://unb.br/), in Brazil, under the supervision of [Prof. Dr. Rodrigo Bonifácio](https://rbonifacio.github.io/).
-During that time, I also had the privilege of working along with [Prof. Dr. Gustavo Pinto](http://gustavopinto.org/) and Prof. Furia.
+During that time, I also had the privilege of working along with [Prof. Dr. Gustavo Pinto](http://gustavopinto.org/), [Prof. Dr. Edna Canedo](https://ednacanedo.github.io/), and Prof. Furia.

 My master thesis was awarded 1st place in the thesis competition at the Brazilian Symposium on Software Engineering 2020 [(SBES)](http://cbsoft2020.imd.ufrn.br/sbes-ctd.php), which considered master theses defended in Brazil during 2019.